- 📖 Geeky Medics OSCE Book

 Patients who do not have capacity

-In a scenario in which a patient does not have capacity, this discussion should instead be had with their next of kin, or the person nominated to have decision-making power on their behalf (such as a medical Lasting Power of Attorney).
-The same principles apply – it is not this person who is able to make this decision, but the rationale for it should be fully explained.
+If the patient does not have capacity, this discussion should instead be had with their next of kin, or the person nominated to have decision-making power on their behalf (such as a medical Lasting Power of Attorney).
+The same principles apply, it is not this person who can make this decision, but the rationale for it should be fully explained to them.

-If a representative for the patient is not available, then a DNACPR form can be completed without having had this discussion – although the patient’s next of kin or a representative should be informed of the decision at the nearest available opportunity.
+If a representative for the patient is not available, then a DNACPR form can be completed without having had this discussion.
+The patient’s next of kin or a representative should be informed of the decision at the nearest available opportunity.